FyroxEngine/rg3d.rs/src/_posts/2022-08-06-feature-highlights-0.27.md

 will be also improved.
 There're quite a lot of functionality already implemented which is not easy to use, such as light mapping, the next release will make sure that most of the features are good in terms of usability.

-The engine still missing one important part - animation editor, now when reflection is added to the engine, it is possible to implement the editor.
+The engine still missing one important part - animation editor, now that reflection is added to the engine, it is possible to implement the editor.
 Since it is a huge tool itself, it probably won't get in 0.28, but 0.29 will have it for sure.